mohammed-khalander/BlockChain/Readme.md

 ## Overview

-**TrustCart** is a modern, blockchain-powered supply chain and e-commerce hybrid system.
-Designed to fight counterfeiting and ensure absolute transparency, TrustCart guarantees that goods originate exclusively from a verified manufacturer (Admin) before securely reaching the consumer via an immutable storefront.
+**TrustCart** is a blockchain-based Direct-to-Consumer (D2C) supply chain platform.
+Designed to eliminate intermediaries and fight counterfeiting, TrustCart guarantees that goods originate exclusively from a verified manufacturer (Admin) and transfer ownership directly to the end consumer, with every step of that pipeline permanently recorded on-chain.

-By leveraging blockchain technology, the entire inventory management, stock incrementing, and verifiable checkout process are permanently recorded on-chain.
-This creates a trustless environment where product origin is indisputable and consumer payments are cleanly handled via autonomous escrows.
+By leveraging blockchain technology, the entire D2C pipeline, from manufacturer inventory registration to consumer ownership transfer is permanently recorded on-chain.
+This creates a trustless environment where product origin is indisputable,the supply chain is fully auditable, and settlements are handled directly via autonomous smart contract escrows with zero platform fees.

 ---

 ## Key Features & Technology Stack

-TrustCart integrates cutting-edge Web3 technologies to provide a seamless, secure, and decentralized and transparent supply chain ecosystem:
+TrustCart integrates cutting-edge Web3 technologies to provide a seamless, secure, decentralized and fully transparent D2C supply chain ecosystem:

 ### Immutable Smart Contracts (Solidity & HardHat)
 - **Verified Manufacturer Inventory:** The supply chain origin is strictly enforced via **Solidity** smart contracts.
 Only the authorized Admin (Manufacturer) can securely initialize product categories and transparently increment stock on-chain (`listItem`, `addStock`), completely preventing unverified counterfeit injection at the source.